BrandonBiro/Predicting-Loan-Approvals-with-Logistic-Regression/README.md

 3. **Logistic Regression Modeling**:
    - Built and evaluated a predictive model.
 4. **Model Evaluation**:
-   - Used metrics like accuracy, precision, recall, and F1-score to assess model performance.
+   - Used metrics like accuracy, precision, recall, and odds ratios to assess model performance and implications.